bluekeyes/srcsnk/README.md

 The command accepts the following flags:

-- `-address` - sets the address (IP and port) the server listens on; defaults to `127.0.0.1:8000`
+- `-address` – sets the address (IP and port) the server listens on; defaults to `127.0.0.1:8000`

-- `-log-file` - sets the file where log output is written; default to standard out
+- `-log-file` – sets the file where log output is written; if not provided, logs are written to stdout